Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 ^^ Back to top

-Behçet's disease can cause a wide range of symptoms, but it is rare for someone with the condition to have all of them at once.
+Behçet's disease can cause a wide range of symptoms, but it's rare for someone with the condition to have all of them at once.

 The main symptoms of Behçet's disease are outlined below.

-Almost everyone with Behçet's disease will develop mouth ulcers.
+Almost everyone with Behçet's disease develops mouth ulcers.
 The ulcers look the same as normal mouth ulcers, but can be more numerous and painful.
 They most often develop on the tongue, lips, gums and the insides of the cheeks.

-The ulcers usually heal within a couple of weeks without leaving any scarring, although they will often return.
+The ulcers usually heal within a couple of weeks without leaving any scarring, although they'll often return.